 Diesel

-If you are driving in rural areas often, or want a car that will withstand the potholes much better, then you will be considering a 4 wheel drive SUV or pickup truck.
+If you often drive in rural areas or want a car that will withstand the potholes much better, you will consider a 4-wheel drive SUV or pickup truck.
 In this case, a diesel engine will be advisable.
-The new minivans and SUVs with CRDI or turbo diesel intercooler engines that are 2800 to 3000 cc displacement are excellent choices.
-You won’t see a real difference in acceleration or power and the diesel engine is more efficient than gasoline.
+The minivans and SUVs with CRDI or turbo diesel intercooler engines with 2800 to 3000 cc displacement are excellent choices.
+You won’t see a real difference in acceleration or power; the diesel engine is more efficient than gasoline.

 Gasoline engine

-However, there are some factors that might lead you to choose a gasoline engine:
+However, some factors might lead you to choose a gasoline engine:

 • Off-road usage: If you are regularly going off-road, like to reach a secret surf spot or a remote farm, there are situations where you need the consistency in power that a gasoline engine provides.

-• Infrequent use: If you drive short distances in a rural area or will drive the car infrequently, you might find that the difference in price for a diesel won’t be cost effective.
-There are many bargains on the market from people trying to unload a gas hog.
+• Infrequent use: If you drive short distances in a rural area or will drive the car infrequently, you might find that the difference in price for a diesel won’t be cost-effective.
+Many bargains are on the market from people trying to unload a gas hog.
 At the same time, large cars with diesel engines command a premium price in the market.
-If you won’t be driving that much you might find that the diesel engine won’t pay for itself in the time frame that you will own the car.
+If you aren’t driving that much, you might find that the diesel engine won’t pay for itself in the time frame that you will own the car.

 Title transfer

-Last but not least, the title transfer.
-When buying a car in Costa Rica or importing one, you will want the title in your name.
+Last but not least is the title transfer.
+You will want the title in your name when buying a car here or when importing one.
 Some purchase the car in a corporation or S.A.
 In any case, you need a notary public – attorney to register a purchase-sale deed.
-The notary public registers this deed in the National Register so the title is in your name.
+The notary public registers this deed in the National Register, then the vehicle’s title is in your name.
+Even though the attorney should do this, always check the title yourself and make sure there are no liens or tickets on the car.

 Author